 How to reverse insulin resistance

 High-dose fructose can induce fatty liver and insulin resistance.
-The simplest way to reverse insulin resistance is to stop eating dessert or dessert-like foods.
+The simplest way to reverse insulin resistance is to 1) stop having fruit juice or other sweet drinks and 2) cut back on dessert or dessert-like foods.
+That means no sweetened yogurt, no granola bars, no date balls, no agave, or other “natural sugar” healthy desserts.

-Magnesium deficiency may be a significant contributor to insulin resistance.
-Fortunately, supplementing magnesium has been shown to improve insulin resistance.
+Magnesium deficiency is a significant contributor to insulin resistance.
+Fortunately, taking magnesium has been found to improve insulin resistance.

 Maintain a healthy circadian rhythm and sleep

-Circadian rhythm or body clock has a profound effect on glucose metabolism and whole-body insulin sensitivity.
-Some scientists go so far as to say that misalignment of circadian rhythm could be an important contributor to insulin resistance.
+Circadian rhythm or body clock has a profound effect on glucose metabolism and whole-body insulin sensitivity and dysregulation of the circadian rhythm is a contributing cause of insulin resistance.

 Maintaining a healthy circadian rhythm can also promote better sleep — another important strategy for maintaining healthy levels of insulin.

-Exercise improves insulin sensitivity in the muscles — both directly and by increasing the number of mitochondria, which are the parts of the cell that turn food into energy.
-A healthy response to exercise requires sufficient dietary protein to build new muscle.
+Exercise improves insulin sensitivity in the muscles by increasing the number of mitochondria, which are the powerhouses of the cell and turn food into energy.
+Building healthy muscle also requires sufficient dietary protein.